nalabrie/aus-bell/README.md

   * `links` spreadsheet should be 1 column of just URLs.
 Supported spreadsheet file types are: `.xlsx`, `.xlsm`, `.xltx`, `.xltm`.
   * Log file format is always `.log`.
 * Edit `config.yaml` to supply the bell schedule.
-  * The `bell_schedule` array stores a dictionary of times in the following format:
+  * The `bell_schedule` stores a list of time strings in the following format:

   ```yaml
   bell_schedule: